-Throughout my reading of A History of World Societies (Wiesner-Hanks, 2018), I will summarize each chapter.
+Here, I summarize the crucial chapters of Wiesner-Hanks’ A History of World Societies (2018).
 By understanding humanity’s first steps towards modern civilization, we can acquire context to contemporary society and better realize our collective successes and failures.

 This article analyzes the perspective and values of Howard Zinn, specifically in his acclaimed work, A People’s History of the United States (1980).
 By studying his narrative of American history, we can learn more about the process of studying “history from below” in a nation plagued with clashing histories and narratives.